 Conclusion: The entire attack surface, and the entire kill chain

-Its new container security capabilities make SafeBreach the only BAS platform able to run attacks across the attack surfaces to validate configuration of the relevant security controls.
+Its new container security capabilities make SafeBreach the only breach attack simulation platform able to run attacks across the attack surfaces to validate configuration of the relevant security controls.
 SafeBeach Cloud Native Security capabilities enable users to visualize the entire kill chain of a potential attack on their applications, identify the most critical gaps and holistically remediate them.